Printing within WUR on Linux

 Every 4 months you need to change the password of your WUR Account for obvious safety reasons.

-This also means that you need to change it in the printer settings, when you have filled your password during the printer setup (see Printer Setup step 2.).
+This also means that you need to change your WUR password in the printer settings, when you have filled your password during the printer setup (see Printer Setup step 2.).

 The are two options: